donno/donno.github.io/docs/_drafts/runc-idea-part-2.md

-Possibly need to run `newgidmap` or `newuidmap`, but unsure, in the end I set the uid and gid back to 0 and simply modified `rootfs/usr/local/bin/docker-entrypoint.sh` to skip the chown and it ran.
+Possibly need to run `newgidmap` or `newuidmap`, but unsure, in the end I set the uid and gid back to 0 and simply modified `rootfs/usr/local/bin/docker-entrypoint.sh` to skip the `chown` and it ran.

-This time the networking working, however before testing connecting to the server, a problem was discovered.
+This time the networking worked, however before testing connecting to the server, a problem was discovered.
 Starting a second container failed because it said the port was already in use, which suggests the networking isn't in its own namespace.
 Running the `valkey-cli` worked, at first I thought it was because it was installed on the host rather than using the `chroot` approach done last time but both that and the `chroot` worked.

-I then when back to the original enviroment and sure enough under that I could run two balkeys on same port and `runc run vk-3` and `runc run vk-1`.
+I then when back to the original environment and sure enough under that I could run two `valkey-server` on same port via `runc run vk-3` and `runc run vk-1`.
+This indeed worked and the second run didn't conflict with the port in the first.

-The difference was the orignal system was Wolfi where the second system was Alpine 3.22.
+The difference was the original system was Wolfi where the second system was Alpine 3.22.
 Comparing the OCI runtime specification for the two systems, in the Wolfi one it has `network` namespace listed but the Alpine one didn't, instead it has the type `user` likely because of the `--rootless`.